Variables available in all expressions.

 query: SELECT 1

-See _examples/includes/ for a complete working example.
+See examples/imports/ (edg-lang imports) and examples/includes/ (YAML includes) for complete working examples.